30 top things to do in York with teenagers

 Adults 12.50 Children 8.50 Concessions 10.50 Family 4 35.00

-*If you really love archaeology and history you can get a combined ticket or the JORVIK Viking Museum and the archaeological dig site where many of the artefacts on display came from.
-When purchasing your ticket ask for the combined tickets there and make sure you have enough time to thoroughly visit both sites.
+*If you love archaeology and history you can get a combined ticket or the JORVIK Viking Museum and the archaeological dig site where many of the artefacts on display came from.
+When purchasing your ticket, ask for the combined tickets and ensure you have enough time to visit both sites thoroughly.

 Things to do in York with kids – Hole in Wand Mini Golf